Living-Learning Communities

 The Civic House Community is a highly-selective first-year program for students interested in becoming active citizens engaged in their communities.
 The three core values of Civic House are live, learn, and serve.
 The program challenges students to learn about the unique culture, strengths, and needs of communities in Washington, D.C. and to build collaborative relationships with students, faculty, and community-based organizations to meet those needs through service.

-Elizabeth Somers Women’s Leadership Program – Somers Hall (Mount Vernon Campus)
+Elizabeth Somers Women’s Leadership Program – Somers Hall (GW Application)

 The Women's Leadership Program (WLP) is a selective, year-long, living and learning program for first-year women of any school at the George Washington University.
 Offered exclusively at the Mount Vernon Campus, WLP students have the benefit of small classes, close contact with faculty and women in leadership roles, and strong community ties within the Program.
 The dynamic curriculum emphasizes exploration and development of women's leadership through academic courses and weekly symposia.
 WLP symposia offer special lectures, workshops and experiences that draw on the unique resources of Washington, D.C., to bring students together with women of achievement and leadership from many professional fields.
 Students live together in Somers Hall with a graduate teaching assistant who serves as a mentor and academic resource.

-Politics and Values Community – Hensley Hall (Mount Vernon Campus)
+Politics and Values Community – Hensley Hall (GW Application)

 In the Politics & Values community, a select group of students will explore societal politics while living and studying together in an intensive year-long course.

-University Honors Program – West Hall (Mount Vernon Campus)
+University Honors Program – West Hall (GW Application)

 The George Washington University (GW) Honors Program helps students hone their analytical and expressive powers, deepen their understanding of complex issues and questions, and broaden their perspectives.
 Built upon an interdisciplinary honors experience, the program is fully aligned with the highest academic aspirations of GW’s schools and departments.